bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-22.0-explained.md

 Aaron: 00:12:24

 Exactly.
-Yeah.
 It's a privacy layer on top of the internet, a lot like Tor.
 Tor uses onion routing so messages are encrypted and routed across different users that all have a sort of encryption step on the way.
 And therefore you gain Privacy.
 I2P is similar and the differences are pretty subtle.
 It seems that I2P has a more distributed way of mapping the network.
 I don't think either of us knows the details of how that works exactly, but it's more distributed than with Tor.
 And somehow, I2P is more dedicated to...
 What's it called?
-Sjors what's it called?

 Sjors: 00:13:20